 VBA Bank Day Scholarship Program

-Sponsored by the VBA Education Foundation and the VBA Emerging Bank Leaders
+Sponsored by the VBA Education Foundation & the VBA Emerging Bank Leaders

 What is Bank Day?

 The third Tuesday in March was declared Bank Day in Virginia by the Virginia General Assembly in 1991.
 On this day, Virginia high school seniors spend a day in banks across the Commonwealth shadowing a banker in their daily duties.
 The purpose of this program is for the students to learn about banking, financial services, and the vital role banks play in their communities.

 From their experience, the students are required to write an essay, and thirteen scholarships (six honorable mention, six regional and one statewide) are awarded on the basis of the essays.